Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 If school is in session and the weather conditions deteriorate, listen for news of early dismissal.
 Make sure you have made arrangements to get your child home safely.
 NO CHILD MAY LEAVE THE CLASSROOM WITHOUT BEING CHECKED OUT THROUGH THE SCHOOL OFFICE.

-- P.E.: Movement Education, Fitness, Manipulative Skills Development, Games and Sports
+Movement Education, Fitness, Manipulative Skills Development, Games & Sports

 Make-up work is the responsibility of the student.
-Upon returning to school from an absence, a student must approach his/her teachers and ask for assignments and tests to be made up.
-A grade of zero will be given for a test or assignment not completed within the date given by the teacher.
+Upon returning to school from an absence, a student should collaborate with his/her teachers and ask for assignments and tests to be made up.
 Students have one day per day of absence to complete make-up assignments and tests.
 If students miss the test day, they will be required to make it up the day they return.

 Grades are determined by a number of factors - daily work, test scores, projects, class participation and class preparation.

 Grades for students with documented learning differences are used to indicate a student's progress in relation to his/her ability and not in relation to an expected grade norm.

 A modified grading scale may be used in the areas of difference of each student.
 Each child with a documented learning difference will receive a Modified Academic Plan stating the modifications for grading.